-Analysis: In AY 2016-2017, the target was not met, as 30 out of the 57 (53%) student projects sampled were judged competent or higher in their ability to document sources in the citation style specified by the professor.
-Based on the analysis of these results, and to further aid students in their use of textual evidence, we increased instruction in how to document resources accurately, consistently, and fully.
+Analysis: In AY 2017-18, the target was met, as 48 out of 60 (80%) student projects were judged competent or higher in their ability to document sources in the citation style specified by the professor.
+This represented a 27% increase from the previous year.
+Increased instruction in how to document sources was the reason for this increase.
+Based on the analysis of these results, and to further aid students in their use of textual evidence, faculty increased instruction in the importance of citation and how to document resources accurately, consistently, and fully.
 This instruction took various forms, including citation management software, basic MLA and APA instruction, citation worksheets, and annotated bibliographies.

-In AY 2017-18, the target was met, as 48 out of 60 (80%) student projects were judged competent or higher in their ability to document sources in the citation style specified by the professor.
-This represents a 27% increase from the previous year.
+In AY 2018-19, the target was met, as 62 out of 70 (89%) student projects were judged competent or higher in their ability to document sources in the citation style specified by the professor.
+This represents a 9% increase from the previous year.
 Increased instruction in how to document sources is the reason for this increase.
 Further action will be taken to emphasize the importance of citation and how to document resources accurately, consistently, and fully.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 10.1.
-The AY 2017-2018 results marked a 27% improvement over AY 2016-2017.
-This increase results from increased instruction in how to document sources.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to document sources in the citation style specified by the professor.
-Our courses will be further refined to increase instruction in the importance of citation and how to document resources accurately, consistently, and fully.
-Because of our improvement, we will be setting our new target at 83% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 results, and in conjunction with faculty drive for continuous improvement, in 2019-2020 further actions will be taken to sustain and advance students' ability to document sources in the citation style specified by the professor.
+Courses will be further refined to increase instruction in the importance of citation and how to document resources accurately, consistently, and fully.
+Because of the improvement, faculty will be setting the new target at 90% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.